abdelrahman-elkady/se-tutorial/lab-3.md

     modified:   hello.js
 ```

 The change to the hello.js file has been staged.
-This means that git now knows about the change, but the change hasn’t been permanently recorded in the repository yet.
+This means that git now knows about the change, but the change has not been permanently recorded in the repository yet.
 The next commit operation will include the staged changes.

-If you decide you don’t want to commit that change after all, the status command reminds you that the git reset command can be used to unstage that change.
+If you decide you don't want to commit that change after all, the status command reminds you that the git reset command can be used to unstage that change.

 ##### Staging and Committing Cycle

 A separate staging step in git is in line with the philosophy of getting out of the way until you need to deal with source control.
 You can continue to make changes to your working directory, and then at the point you want to interact with source control, git allows you to record your changes in small commits that record exactly what you did.

 For example, suppose you edited three files (a.js, b.js, and c.js).
 Now you want to commit all the changes, but you want the changes in a.js and b.js to be a single commit, while the changes to c.js are not logically related to the first two files and should be a separate commit.

+> Don't actually do this it's an example

 For example you could do the following: